Ariadna1706/QuotesGenerator/README.md

 # QuotesGenerator
-This is my mini project to excerise Flexbos and JS usage
+This is my mini project to excerise Flexbox and JS usage

+Quotes Generator is created to randomly choose positive quote for a day